xvnpw/xvnpw.github.io/content/posts/leveraging-llms-for-threat-modelling-gpt-3.5.md

 ### Results

 I will omit input data and only refer to it in repository (you can check it directly).
-In my opinion the most interesting are comments on results and prompts.
+In my opinion, the most interesting are comments on results and prompts.

 #### Project description

 **Input:** [PROJECT.md](https://github.com/xvnpw/ai-nutrition-pro-design-gpt3.5/blob/main/PROJECT.md):

 **Prompt** is quite simple.
-First I provided extensive instruction, next example of output format and at the end PROJECT.md content:
+First I provided extensive instruction, the next example of output format, and at the end PROJECT.md content:
 ```
 Instruction:
-- You are an security architect.
+- You are a security architect.
 - Your task is to analyze project description and create high level security and privacy requirements
 - Project description will be in markdown format
 - Format output as markdown